Singleton Edible Garden Trail

 Slow Food Singleton will also sell tickets for the Trail (cash) and have info stalls: learn about the Slow Food movement, our local activities, the Singleton Seed Library and 'borrow' some seeds (if you are a Singleton LIbrary member) or BYO seedlings to swap!

-The Red Cross Singleton Branch will have a stall (cash only) from 10am until sold out, selling refreshments and cakes.
+The Red Cross Singleton Branch will have a stall (cash only) from 10am until sold out, selling sandwiches, wraps, slices, cakes and cool drinks.

 Bush Tucker Garden at the Singleton Community Garden (open 10am to approx 1pm)